Agree with our rating?

-Apple plans to launch the Apple Card this summer.
-The card will be integrated into Apple Pay users’ digital wallets.
-The card will provide users with similar benefits of conventional credit cards.
-Those benefits include 3% cash back for purchases from Apple, and 2% for any purchase made using Apple Pay.
+On August 20, 2019 Apple launched the Apple Card.
+The card integrates into Apple Pay users’ digital wallets.
+The card also provides users with similar benefits to conventional credit cards.
+Those benefits include 3% cashback for purchases from Apple, and 2% for any purchase made using Apple Pay.

 Competes with Samsung and Google

 Before they can use the service, Apple Pay users are first required to enter their card information into each device’s Wallet application, where the card information is tokenized and stored.
 They can then use Apple Pay to make purchases at all NFC-enabled credit card terminals with just a tap of their phones.
 Apple Pay’s primary competitors are Samsung Pay and Google Pay.
-Tim Cook is the CEO of Apple whose headquarters are located at 1 Apple Park Way, Cupertino, CA.
+Tim Cook is the CEO of Apple, whose headquarters are located at 1 Infinite Loop, Cupertino, California.

 Apple Pay Review Table of Contents

 - Costs & Contract: Apple Pay is free for users.

 - Complaints & Service: Apple Pay has received generally positive reviews from experts and users.